jakev/sefcontext-parser/README.md

 Setup
 -----
-The following command can be used to install `sefcontext_parser`:
+The following commands can be used to install `sefcontext_parser`:

     git clone https://github.com/jakev/sefcontext-parser
     cd sefcontext-parser